A queueing model with independent arrivals, and its fluid and diffusion limits: Queue Regimes and States

-As noted in Section \ref{sec:diffusion}, the limit process is piecewise continuous, with discontinuity points determined by the fluid limit.
-Indeed, the discontinuity points are precisely where the fluid limit switches between `overloaded', `underloaded' and `critically-loaded' regimes.
+As noted in Section \ref{sec:diffusion}, the diffusion limit for the queue length process is piecewise continuous, with discontinuity points determined by the fluid limit.
+Indeed, the discontinuity points are precisely where the fluid limit switches between being `overloaded' and either `underloaded' and/or `critically-loaded' regimes.
 We now provide formal definitions of these notions, in terms of the fluid limit arrival and service processes.

-We then characterize the sample path of the queue length limit process, and the points at which it has discontinuities.
-Developments in this section follow the study of the directional derivative process in \cite{MaMa95}.
-However, the limit processes and the setting of our model is completely different.
+We also characterize the sample path of the queue length limit process, and the points at which it has discontinuities.
+Developments in this section follow the study of the directional derivative limit process in \cite{MaMa95}.
+However, the limit processes and the setting of our model are different, as our limit process is a function of a tied down Gaussian process while in \cite{MaMa95} the limit process is a function of a standard Brownian motion.
 Thus, where necessary, we prove some of the facts about the sample paths.
-The operating regimes for the $M_t/M_t/1$ model in \cite{MaMa95} and our $\D_{(i)}/GI/1$ model are quite similar, and we adapt the definitions to our model.